spark-mv/cdn/install.md

 ## 3.2 Configuring via browser console

+Console commands must be entered in the frame containing th video player.
+If your site includes frames, enter the console commands in the correct frame.

 In the browser developer console, enter one of the following commands:

 * Check current mode: ```hola_cdn.mode```